Jenny Williams

 Specialism

-As the Senior Spatial Analyst, I am responsible for the day to day delivery of an efficient and effective Spatial Analysis Service for Kew Science, actively contributing to research and consultancy projects, as well as teaching and supervising Kew’s many students including our MSc in Plant and Fungal Taxonomy, Diversity and Conservation.
-The role is very diverse and utilises many different spatial techniques and software products to achieve desired research outputs.
-I have a broad experience in conducting vegetation mapping using remote sensing and GIS techniques, and have used my extensive spatial analysis skills to focus on species distribution models, such as the determination and assessment of current and future coffee forests in Ethiopia.
-I am currently applying my expertise to the global designation of Tropical Important Plant Areas, through habitat specific, spatially accurate, robust and defensible analyses which will also support conservation prioritisation.
+As the Senior Spatial Analyst, I am responsible for the day to day delivery of an efficient and effective Spatial Analysis Service for Kew Science, actively contributing to research and consultancy projects, as well as teaching and supervising Kew’s many MSc students including.
+The role is very diverse and utilizes many different spatial techniques and software products to achieve desired research outputs.

 • MA, Geography, San Diego State University, USA, 2005